gongyh/RamanD2O/README.md

 ## Introduction

-RamanD2O is an R Shiny application that allows biologists to perform Raman spectra analysis.
+RamanD2O is an R/Shiny application that allows biologists to perform Raman spectra analysis.

 ![User interface of RamanD2O](RamanD2O.png)